availability-icon

 Discover how starting self-harm counseling can support your own journey toward a happier, more fulfilling life.

-Starting Self-harm counseling
+Self-harm counseling FAQs

-What is Self-harm counseling?
+What is self-harm counseling?

-Self-harm counseling is aimed at helping individuals who struggle with harming themselves break this pattern by addressing the underlying emotional causes and work to develop new, healthier coping skills.
+Self-harm counseling is aimed at helping individuals who struggle with harming themselves break this pattern by addressing the underlying emotional causes and working to develop new, healthier coping skills.
 Thriveworks self-harm therapists in Knoxville, TN are experienced in treating those who self-harm with empathy, compassion, and unconditional regard in order to help them heal and recover, both physically and emotionally.

-How does Self-harm counseling work?
+How does self-harm counseling work?

 Self-harm counseling at Thriveworks often uses cognitive behavioral therapy and dialectical behavior therapy to help clients discover the connections between their thoughts and feelings and their behaviors.
 By assessing these areas, Thriveworks Knoxville therapists can help clients find and address the true emotional roots of their patterns and, from there, effectively adjust unwanted behaviors.

-Is Self-harm counseling conducted in person or online?
+Is self-harm counseling conducted in person or online?

 Self-harm counseling at Thriveworks is conducted both in person and online by video.
 We encourage you to choose the option that works best for you.

-How long does Self-harm counseling last?
+How long does self-harm counseling last?

 The duration of self-harm counseling will often depend on a variety of factors, such as the intensity of an individual’s symptoms or the current levels of stress present in their lives.
 Because of this, treatment can last a handful of months or on a continual basis over the course of years.
 In the end, it’s up to the client and their individual needs.